kbachand/rocketmetrics/README.md

 X* Test Pagespeed Insights API and Safe Browsing API

+* Add Figaro gem to hide API keys for security

 * Add Devise gem to allow users to create accounts as well as create root/admin account for user and URL management.

 * Create home page that has link to view all URL's and has link for users to sign up and create account.